panuta/playplearn/docs/STATUS.md

 PENDING

- * When student is paying for an enrollment, will change to CONFIRMED after the student paid.
+ * When student is paying for a reservation, will change to CONFIRMED after the student have paid.

 CONFIRMED